meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

-Update the `hero_picker_agent` and make sure that the list of available agents is stored in the session state as `available_agents` after the agent runs.
+Update the `hero_picker_agent` and make sure that the list of available heroes is stored in the session state as `available_agents` after the agent runs.

 ### Success Criteria